psylent/GitingStarted/readme.md

-# Git-ing Starte with Git
+# Git-ing Started with Git

 #### A fun Project to learn git.